neondatabase/website/content/docs/manage/database-access.md

     CREATE ROLE dev_users PASSWORD '<password>';
     ```

-    The password must have 60 bits of entropy (at least 12 characters with a mix of lowercase, uppercase, number, and symbol characters).
+    The password should have at least 12 characters with a mix of lowercase, uppercase, number, and symbol characters.
 For detailed password guidelines, see [Manage roles with SQL](/docs/manage/roles#manage-roles-with-sql).

 2. Grant the `dev_users` role privileges on the database: